West Branch Reservoir: Description

-Delaware Aqueduct repair
+Delaware Aqueduct Repair

-The Delaware Aqueduct inflow to the West Branch Reservoir will be shut down from October 2024 to May 2025 while a section of the Aqueduct is being repaired.
-During that time, the West Branch Reservoir will remain open with natural flow from the West Branch Croton River and the Boyd's Corner reservoir.
-There will be minimal downstream releases to increase the reserve in the Croton system.
+The Delaware Aqueduct inflow to the West Branch Reservoir had been scheduled to be shut down from October 2024 to May 2025 so a section of the Aqueduct leaking 35 million gallons per day could be repaired.
+Given low rainfall at the time, the project was postponed until after 2027.
+The West Branch Reservoir will remain open with natural flow from the West Branch Croton River and the Boyd's Corner reservoir while a new $2 billion 2.5-mile-long bypass under the Hudson River will be connected.
+The project will entail an 8-month shutdown which will run from October to May of the following year.